-If the seniors suffer from dementia or Alzheimer’s, the sense of thirst decreases.
+If seniors suffer from dementia or Alzheimer’s, their sense of thirst decreases.
 It could make the elderly dehydrated quickly.

 As the elderly might suffer from a different disease or disorder, you might mistake dehydration signs.
-So pay close attention to any change and symptoms on your loved ones.
+So pay close attention to any changes and symptoms in your loved ones.

-Note: If the above signs didn’t get better by drinking water, visit the emergency immediately.
+Note: If the above signs don’t get better by drinking water, visit the emergency immediately.

 How much water should the elderly drink?